ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-# Inside Out Positional Head Tracking (standalone 6DoF) for GearVR/Cardboard/Daydream using ARCore v1.3.0
+# Inside Out Positional Head Tracking (standalone 6DoF) for GearVR/Cardboard/Daydream using ARCore v1.5.0
-ARCore v1.3.0 enabled Inside Out Positional Tracking (six degrees of freedom) for all ARCore capable devices.
+ARCore v1.5.0 enabled Inside Out Positional Tracking (six degrees of freedom) for all ARCore capable devices.

 # Introducing Remarks:

       - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
 When using the cardboard version without a daydream ready phone the tracking is noticeably worse.
-If possible use the GearVR or Daydream capable device.
+If possible use a GearVR or Daydream capable device.

       - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.
-When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and only move slightly from left to right.
+When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still.
-      After the tracking is initialised slowly move and look once around your room to allow ARCore to scan the area.
-Now the tracking should be stable enough for faster head movements.
-If the VR and real world movement doesn't line up correctly restart the app and keep your head steady when the app is starting up.
-To better understand how ARCore scans the room you can install the HelloARCore.apk.

       - This project can give you a good taste for the capabilities of the HTC Vive Focus and the Daydream powered Lenovo Mirage Solo.
 Both devices are very pricy and not available everywhere